rwahs/research-frontend/README.md

 ## Development Environment Setup

-You need a recent version of Node.js installed.
+You need a Node.js 6.x installed.
+It may work on previous versions (5.x) but this is untested.
 For development environments, `nvm` is recommended: https://github.com/creationix/nvm.

-Then execute the following commands in the project's root directory:
+To install dependencies, execute the following commands in the project's root directory:

     npm install -g gulp bower
     npm install
     bower install

-This (1) Installs global dependencies, (2) installs local development and automation dependencies, and (3) installs application dependencies.
+This (1) installs global dependencies, (2) installs local development and automation dependencies, and (3) installs application dependencies.
 You can check `package.json` and `bower.json` to see what will be installed.

 ## Automation